-Colonial regimes caused physical displacement, altered the demarcation of territories and social boundaries, and reinterpreted the rules governing land access, transfer and use.372 Much of today's concentration of landholdings in the Global South originated in colonial structures that facilitated land use for large-scale commodity production.
-Today, the largest 1% of farms operate more than 70% of the world's farmland.373 The richest 10% in Africa own half of the land value, and the poorest 50% only 8%.374 In Kenya, the wealthiest families, such as the Kenyatta family, own large portions of arable land, while in Namibia, 70% of farmland is still owned by the white minority.375 Colonial land ownership policies overlooked traditional and customary land governance systems that had existed in the colonies for centuries, profoundly impacting local communities and Indigenous peoples.
-This locked out most women, who constitute a large part of the 2.5 billion people who depend on lands managed through customary, community-based tenure systems and commons.376
+Colonial regimes caused physical displacement, altered the demarcation of territories and social boundaries, and reinterpreted the rules governing land access, transfer and use.
+The Global South originated in colonial structures that facilitated land use for large-scale commodity production.
+Today, the largest 1% of farms operate more than 70% of the world's farmland.
+The richest 10% in Africa own half of the land value, and the poorest 50% only 8%.
+The Kenya, the wealthiest families, such as the Kenyatta family, own large portions of arable land, while in Namibia, 70% of farmland is still owned by the white minority.

+Colonial land ownership policies overlooked traditional and customary land governance systems that had existed in the colonies for centuries, profoundly impacting local communities and Indigenous peoples.
+This locked out most women, who constitute a large part of the 2.5 billion people who depend on lands managed through customary, community-based tenure systems and commons.
+376